 Well, yes.
 There are if you’re concerned about SEO because the extra steps are ones that are part of your website’s overall health.
 This is another factor in Google’s ranking algorithms.
 If you’re not concerned about that, then your site will work just fine without these extra steps:

-• Other websites linking to your site – a big factor in Google’s ranking algorithm – are also using the http version.
-As many of those as possible should be changed to https to make those links as powerful as they can be.
+- Other websites linking to your site — a big factor in Google’s ranking algorithm — are also using the HTTP version.
+As many of those as possible should be changed to HTTPS to make those links as powerful as they can be.

-• Check your xml sitemap—a sitemap for search engines only—to ensure it is displaying the https versions of all your URLs.
-Many times the sitemap is automated but sometimes the automation doesn’t work unless extra configuration is performed.
+- Check your XML sitemap—a sitemap for search engines only—to ensure it is displaying the HTTPS versions of all your URLs.
+Many times the sitemap is automated, but sometimes the automation doesn’t work unless extra configuration is performed.

-Finally, if your site links to sites outside your domain it’s a good idea to check those and do the courtesy of making them https if applicable.
+Finally, if your site links to sites outside your domain, it’s a good idea to check those and do the courtesy of making them HTTPS if applicable.
 This step makes both your site and the site you’re linking a little healthier.

-After moving to SSL and https, is my site now secure?
+After moving to SSL and HTTPS, is my site now secure?

-Nothing is 100% secure.
-Even if you do everything to ensure security, hackers can still encrypt the code.
 Hackers can get into servers where credit cards are stored.
 (FYI, they’re stored there even if you don’t buy online.)
-But moving to https is still a positive step you can take to make sure your site is more secure, and that your website visitors’ data is safer when visiting your site.
-Contact Top Of The List for a free, no obligation quote!
+But moving to HTTPS is still a positive step you can take to make sure your site is more secure, and that your website visitors’ data is safer when visiting your site.

 About the Author